Information and configuration instructions for using the Precision Time Protocol (IEEE 1588-v2) with Domain Time II.

 On the Timings property page, set both the Check Interval when able to get and correct the time and Check Interval when getting the fails settings to use the same fixed period, i.e. every 1 minute.

-If this machine will be a backup master, configure the machine to be a PTP slave as described above.
+If this machine will be a backup master, also configure the machine to be a PTP slave as described above.

 Be sure the Enable IEEE 1588 Precision Time Protocol (PTP) checkbox is checked, then click the Options link to display the IEEE Precision Time Protocol Options page.